vikchupak/DevOps/Linux/OsHistory/index.md

   Linux has aimed for compliance with POSIX since its early development to ensure compatibility with Unix-like systems, but it has never been fully POSIX-compliant in all aspects.

+  **Linux kernel doesn't USE SOURCE CODE of UNIX.
+But it "clones" concepts and philosophy of UNIX.**

 # MacOS

 - **Classic Mac OS** (1984–1999) **NOT Unix-like** based on not a traditional kernel, but a monolithic system with key OS functions.
 - **XNU kernel released 1996**.
 XNU kernel is Unix-like, but it is not a traditional Unix kernel.
-Instead, XNU is a hybrid kernel that combines features of both the Mach microkernel and BSD Unix, with additional Apple-developed components.
+Instead, XNU is a hybrid kernel that combines features of both the Mach microkernel and BSD Unix, with additional Apple-developed components. **USES SOURCE CODE ON UNIX**.
 - **Darwin OS released 2000.** A fully functional, open-source, **Unix-based OS** that is based on the XNU kernel and includes key elements like device drivers, and essential system utilities.
 Darwin is mostly POSIX-compatible, but has never, by itself, been certified as compatible with any version of POSIX.
 - **Mac OS X** released 2001 based on unix-like kernel (XNU Kernel).
 Darwin OS was first introduced as the foundation for Mac OS X.